RichardKelley/richardkelley.github.io/courses.md

 ## Course Materials

 My general philosophy of teaching (especially in Computer Science and Engineering) is that students learn best when they have the chance to work on problems in the presence of an instructor who can provide feedback in a fairly tight loop.
-This is best done in the context of one-on-one instruction, but can be approximated in a regular course using a flipped instruction style.
-I have taught several traditional lecture courses (see [my CV]({% link richard-kelley-cv.pdf %}){:target="blank"} for the full list), but when I have had the chance to teach a flipped course I have generally put the Jupyter notebooks for the class online.
-The list below captures most of those notebooks for each of the courses I taught.
+This is best done in the context of one-on-one instruction, but can be approximated in a regular course using a flipped instruction style, where I assign readings and videos for students outside of class, and then in class we work through Jupyter notebooks together.
+I have taught several traditional lecture courses (see [my CV]({% link richard-kelley-cv.pdf %}){:target="blank"} for the full list), but whenever I have had the chance to teach a flipped course I have generally put the Jupyter notebooks for the class online.
+The list below captures most of those notebooks for the courses I have taught.

 - **Autonomous Vehicle Reading Group**